learn-co-curriculum/dsc-categorical-variables-regression/README.md

       <td>0</td>
       <td>0</td>
       <td>0</td>
-      <td>1</td>
+      <td>0</td>
       <td>0</td>
       <td>0</td>
     </tr>
   </tbody>
 </table>
-<p>5 rows × 27 columns</p>
+<p>5 rows × 24 columns</p>
 </div>

 ## Summary
 Great!
-In this lecture, you learned about categorical variables, and how to include them in your multiple linear regression model.
+In this lecture, you learned about categorical variables, and how to include them in your multiple linear regression model using label encoding or dummy variables.
+You also learned about the dummy variable trap and how it can be avoided.